 Slow or Prevent Diabetes Nerve Damage

-Stick with your exercise plan, and it may help control diabetes-related nerve pain (peripheral neuropathy).
-In one study, people who took a brisk 1-hour walk on a treadmill four times a week slowed how quickly their nerve damage worsened.
-The key is to make exercise a regular part of your life.
-If you're not active now, talk with your doctor to see what type of exercise is right for you.
+Got an exercise plan?
+Stick with it.
+Doing so could help control nerve pain, or peripheral neuropathy.
+In one study, people who took a brisk one-hour walk on a treadmill four times a week were able to slow the rate at which their nerve damage worsened.
+The key is making activity a regular part of your life.
+Talk to your doctor first to see what kind of workout is right for you.

 Look for Low-Impact Exercise

-At first, it can be a challenge to make exercise a habit.
-So start slowly.
-Get just 5 minutes of extra movement a day, and add a little more time each day.
-The American Diabetes Association recommends building up to 30 minutes a day, 5 days a week.
+It’s not easy to start an exercise routine.
+Start slowly.
+Try 5 minutes of extra movement a day and add a little more time each day.
+Set a goal of 30 minutes a day, five days a week.

-If you have nerve damage and are concerned about falls, begin with some moves to build your balance.
+If you have nerve damage and you’re worried about falls, start with some moves that can build your balance.

 Work on Balance

-A simple move is to practice rising out of a chair.
+To boost it, practice rising out of a chair.
 Do it three times in a row.
 At first you can use your arms to help and steady you.
-Work toward doing it using just your legs.
+Work toward doing it with no hands.

 Stand on One Leg

-Slowly raise one foot off the ground so that you stand on one leg.
-Try to hold that pose for 30 seconds, then switch legs.
-As you get better, balance for a little longer.
-You can do this move anywhere -- at the sink in the morning, in line at the grocery store, or while you talk on the phone.
+Slowly raise one foot off the ground so you’re standing on one leg.
+Try holding for 30 seconds, then switch.
+As you get better, try to hold the pose for a little longer.
+You can practice this move most anywhere -- at the sink in the morning, in line at the grocery store, or while talking on the phone.
 Your goal is to do this hands-free.
-In case you need to steady yourself, have something stable to hold onto nearby.
+Make sure there’s a steady object nearby in case you need to steady yourself.

 No high wire needed for this move -- just follow the same motion.
-Walk heel to toe.
+Practice walking heel to toe.
 Line one foot up directly in front of the other as you step forward.
-Bend in your knees slightly and spread out your arms to help you balance.
-For an extra challenge, take a few steps backward.
+Leave some bend in your knees and spread out your arms to help you balance.
+For an extra challenge, reverse and try taking a few steps backward.

-After each workout, look for any injuries to your feet or other parts of your body.
-When you have diabetes, you need to take extra care with blisters, cracks, cuts, and scrapes to avoid infection.
+Get your heart, eyes, and feet checked out by your doctor before starting a new form of exercise.
+After each workout, look for injury to your feet and other wound-prone areas.
+When you have diabetes, you need to treat blisters, cracks, cuts, and scrapes with extra care to avoid infection.

-You need athletic shoes that fit you well.
-They can help you avoid a foot injury.
-Look for those with a roomy toe box to prevent unwanted rubbing and blisters.
+A good pair of athletic shoes that fits right is key when you have diabetes.
+They can help you avoid foot injury.
+When shopping, look for a roomy toe box to prevent unwanted rubbing and blisters.

-Learn how exercise affects your blood sugar level by checking it before and after your workout.
-The safe range for exercise is between 100 and 250 milligrams per deciliter (mg/dL).
+Check your levels before and after a workout.
+That’ll help you learn how exercise affects your blood sugar and help you manage it.
+The safe range for exercise is between 100 and 250 mg/dL.

 If your average blood sugar is over 250 mg/dL and you have type 1 diabetes, check for ketones in your urine.
-If the amount of ketones is moderate or high, delay exercise until it lowers.
+If the results are moderate or high, work on getting them down.
+Delay exercise until then.